Personal-Data-Acquisition/PDA_paperwork/PRD/product_requirements_document.md

 Terry is an amateur Go-kart enthusiast who was brought into the hobby 8 months ago by friends and has become entrenched in the hobby since then.
 They are looking for a way to improve their performance but need more information about their current racing habits to do that.

+Alice is a CTO of a large company that has decided to data log the forces and location their products experience during shipping through multiple contracted pilots and routes.
+She needs a system that isn’t cost prohibitive to deploy in large numbers and can be customized for her company's other projects as needed.

+John is an extreme snowboarder looking to collect data from his downhill tricks in order to help his friend create realistic and smooth animations for a snowboarding video game.
+He needs a data logging system that can endure cold environments and is modular so he can keep down the bulk/weight of the system while carving toeside and hitting some sweet jumps.

 ## Requirements